Quality Measure Implementation Guide

 Initial Population

-The initial population criteria refers to all patients, subjects, or events to be evaluated by a quality measure involving patients or subjects who share a common set of specified characterstics.
+The initial population criteria refers to all patients, subjects, or events to be evaluated by a quality measure involving patients or subjects who share a common set of specified characteristics.
 All patients, subjects, or events counted (for example, as numerator, as denominator) are drawn from the initial population.

 Measure Population